 The course is 42,195 metres long, and has been measured in accordance with Swedish Athletics Federation and World Athletics rules.
 The measurement was carried out in April 2017 by Hugh Jones, AIMS course measurer from Great Britain with additional updates carried out in 2019 and 2021 by Mikael Hill, Swedish Athletic Federation measurer.
-For a more detailed description of the course, see below.

 THE COURSE KILOMETER BY KILOMETER